thornAvery/kep-hack/README.md

 - Mew and the Legendary Birds have their own battle theme, a demake of the FireRed/LeafGreen pitch-shifted remix.
 Not simply pitching it up, percussion elements have been added to give it that rustic FRLG "feel" that distinguishes it from the original games.
 Composed by LuciShrimp.
 	- Limited static encounters, such as the two sleeping Snorlax, and the restored prototype Omega, also use this theme.
 - Mt.
 Moon Crater uses a demake of Scarlet and Violet's Area Zero theme!
 Composed by LuciShrimp.
+- Team Rocket's battle theme from GSC has been backported with some small changes to give it more of an RBY feel.
+Plays during Rocket Grunt fights, including Jessie and James, as well as the initial 2 Giovanni battles.
+Composed by LuciShrimp.
+	- In addition to the aforementioned Team Rocket battle theme, a slower, pitched-down arrangement plays when battling Giovanni in his gym, as well as against a postgame boss.
+Composed by LuciShrimp and Martha's Against Humanity.
 - Pokemon Yellow's various tracks have been backported, such as Jessie and James's encounter theme.
 - Several pieces of unused music, including Digda01, Victory4, Field6, Kincho01, and Giovanni's theme have been implemented.
 	- A remix of the unused Koukan (trading) music is also used as a town theme.
 Composed by BGVC.